Bug report #4791

 2. Implement a label cache to make label drawing faster, especially when label buffers are used.
 The approach is to cache the letters as QImages, so only few expensive rasterisations used until the cache is filled.
 Not 100% implemented yet, but very effective performance-wise (and not ok for 2.0 because the risk of bugs is very high, it is more a 2.1 feature).

-#20 Updated by Larry Shaffer about 11 years ago
+#20 Updated by Larry Shaffer over 11 years ago

 Aren Cambre wrote: